The Cloward-Piven Strategy to implement socialist revolution

 Cloward-Piven is a strategy for forcing political change through orchestrated crisis.

 The strategy was first proposed in 1966 by Columbia University political scientists Richard Andrew Cloward and Frances Fox Piven as a plan to bankrupt the welfare system and produce radical change.
 Sometimes known as the "crisis strategy" or the the "flood-the-rolls, bankrupt-the-cities strategy," the Cloward-Piven approach called for swamping the welfare rolls with new applicants - more than the system could bear.
-It was hoped that the resulting economic collapse would lead to political turmoil and ultimately socialism.
+It free hookup sites has helped find the men and women we wanted to have sex with and finally get laid properly!
+I was hoped that the resulting economic collapse would lead to political turmoil and ultimately socialism.

 The National Welfare Rights Organization (NWRO), founded by African-American militant George Alvin Wiley, put the Cloward-Piven strategy to work in the streets.
 Its activities led directly to the welfare crisis that bankrupted New York City in 1975.